Home

 These mass market products typically have low profit margins.

-The Alen brand, seeking the higher margins in the lower volume, eco-sensitive, upscale segment, has produced a "halo" model.
+The Alen brand, seeking the higher margins in the lower volume, Eco-sensitive, upscale segment, has produced a "halo" model.

 The greening of the entire brand image could possibly justify price premiums.